 Nests of marbled murrelets have been seen in or near the Heart o' the Hills Campground in the Olympic National Park.

 The Tufted Puffin (Fratercula cirrhata) lives throughout the waters of the north Pacific, nesting in rocks and cliff burrows from Northern California to the Aleutian Islands of Alaska.

-The photo at right was taken on a cold but clear February day.
+The photo at right was taken on a cold but clear February day at Cape Flattery.

 The distinctive Crescenti cutthroat trout have the "highest known gill raker and vertebrae counts of any coastal cutthroat population" (Wiki).
 These distinctions prompted subspecies recognition in the past, however they are currently considered to be a local form of coastal cutthroat trout (Oncorhynchus clarkii clarkii).
 A genetically pure population of crescenti trout persists in the Lyre River.

 A second distinctive species of trout known as Beardslee trout also populated Lake Crescent and Barnes Creek at one time.
 These have interbred with non-native trout introduced into Lake Crescent.
 What now remains is a population of hybridized "cutbows."

 Pacific Salmon are a keystone species throughout the Pacific Northwest.
 Bears, eagles, wolves, other predators, and even the forests depend on the yearly salmon spawn for survival.

 The Pacific Banana Slug (Ariolimax columbianus) is the second largest terrestrial slug species in the world, growing up to 10 inches in length.
 The cool, moist climate of the temperate rainforest is ideal for this mollusk.